 One of our union’s perennial priorities is ending the state’s over-reliance on high-stakes, standardized testing and assessment.
 In Texas, that means we need to talk about STAAR.

-The Problem with STAAR
+The Problems with STAAR

 At best, a test like STAAR may give a principal or teacher an idea of how students are understanding concepts.
 At worst, these improperly applied test scores are used to evaluate teachers, principals, schools, and school districts.